ibm-cloud-docs/direct-link/order-cloud-exchange.md

    * **Create Failed** indicates that the configuration failed.
    * **UP** indicates that the configuration completed successfully and the BGP connection is up.

-2. If the connection is in **Provisioned** status, click the name of the connection to show its details page and jot down the **Customer IP address** and **Service Key** information.
+2. If the connection is in **Provisioned** status, click the name of the connection to show its details page and write down the **Customer IP address** and **Service Key** information.
 This information is needed for configuring the customer edge router and as the authorization key for the cloud-provider-side (Equinix) configuration.

 **Notes**: